The Witcher 2: Assassins of Kings: Release

-During the game's initial announcement, CD Projekt Red that their parent company CD Projekt would self-distribute the game in Poland, in addition to Central Europe.
+During the game's initial announcement, CD Projekt Red revealed that their parent company CD Projekt would self-distribute the game in Poland, in addition to Central Europe.
 A contract with Agora S.A. was announced to allow the company to co-produce the game in Poland.
-Distribution deals with Atari in North America and 1C Company/Snowball Studios in Russia were verified, while a European distribution plan was still under negotiations.
-On 25 May 2010, it was announced that Namco Bandai Partners would be the game's distributor in Western Europe, Australia, New Zealand, and the Middle East.
+Distribution deals with Atari in North America and 1C Company/Snowball Studios in Russia were already put into place, while a European distribution plan was still under negotiations.
+On 25 May 2010, it was announced that Namco Bandai Partners would distribute the game in Western Europe, Australia, New Zealand, and the Middle East.

 On 14 April 2011, CD Projekt Red announced during their CDP Days 2011 Spring Conference that retail copies of the game would feature SecuRom digital rights management (DRM).
 The protection would still allow for infinite installations on an infinite number of PCs, with the ability to play on up to five PCs at any one time.
 It was confirmed that the game would feature no censorship between regions.
 The Witcher 2 was distributed through several digital distribution services such as Steam and CD Projekt Red's own service GOG.com.
 The version sold on GOG.com was the only version that did not have any DRM at release.

 On 3 May 2011, Namco Bandai Partners Australia confirmed that the Australian release of the game would be modified to meet the MA15+ rating.
 The edit specifically relates to a side quest in which Geralt is offered sex as a reward for completing the quest.
 The Australian version sees Geralt decline the offer automatically.
 Three weeks prior to this announcement, the game was removed from the Australian Steam store, causing outrage amongst the Australian gaming community.
 Additionally, CD Projekt Red's digital distribution service GOG.com announced that the price of the Australian version would be increased due to licensing issues, but that customers could still pre-order the game for its original price 17 hours before the change.

 The Witcher 2: Assassins of Kings was released for PC on 17 May 2011 at retail stores and digital distribution services such as GOG and Steam.